stipula-language/HO-Stipula-LAN/README.md

 # HO-Stipula-LAN
-Stipula Prototype
+The Higher-Order Stipula Prototype

 Stipula is a domain specific language that may assist legal practitioners in programming legal contracts through specific patterns.
+The higher-order extension also admits functions that carry codes that extend the original constract code.
 In this repository, we uploaded the prototype and some examples.

 Description